PeJiR/PeJiR/README.md

 ### 👋 Hi
-**I'm a passionated about data analysis, visualizations , statistics and machine learning.**
+**I'm a passionate about data analysis, visualizations, statistics, and machine learning.**

 <!---